 - The right mouth (Good dental health)

 Let’s take gingivitis as an example.
-The chance of your veneers lasting any good length of time is drastically reduced.
 If they stayed and you suddenly improved your hygiene or the gingivitis progressed to gum disease and your gums shrunk slightly, the margins of the veneers would no longer be in the right place.

 The look of your smile would be compromised and the veneers may need to be replaced, causing more destruction to the natural teeth underneath and another large bill.